What is the Great British Insulation Scheme?

 The Great British Insulation Scheme started in March 2023, aiming to help around 300,000 households across the country save up to an average of £400 a year on their energy bills by adding new insulation measures to their properties.

-The scheme runs until March 2026, so don’t miss out!
+The scheme runs until March 2026, so don’t miss out.
 Complete our form to check your Great British insulation scheme eligibility

 Yes, the Great British Insulation Scheme is open to landlords looking to improve the energy efficiency of their rental properties.
 If you are a landlord, you can apply for funding to install various insulation measures that can help reduce energy bills and make your properties more attractive to tenants.